oshied/directord/docs/orchestrations.md

 ALWAYS representing the verb used within the given job.
 This verb corresponds to a known component.

-All jobs can make use of the `vars` key and `name` keys.
-Both of those options are useful when defining complex variables, which may be difficult to express inline or within a "string" format.
+All jobs can make use extra options to enhance the user experience.
+This options are useful when defining complex variables, which may be difficult to express inline or within a "string" format.

-* `vars` is a dictionary of arguments that will be passed back into the execution options for a given job
+* `assign` is a list object which allows operators to override the given set of targets for a particular job.

 * `name` is a string object which provides a human friendly name for a job definition.
 This name can be used for an improved UX when looking into job debug information.

+* `vars` is a dictionary of arguments that will be passed back into the execution options for a given job